-Day 7: Xian
+Day 7: Xian Meals: B, L

 Arrive in Xian and transfer to your hotel for breakfast.
 After, take a gentle cycle ride around the nine miles of the Xian Ancient City Wall.
-Visit the lovely Little Wild Goose Pagoda before seeing the 130,000 fine cultural relics on display in the Xian Museum.

 This evening, there will be an optional Tang Ever-Bright City Night Tour.